nidhaloff/igel/docs/README.rst

 - Use the official image (recommended):

-You can pull the image first from docker hub
+You can pull the image first from docker hub:

 .. code-block:: console